 The mane and tail are the same color as the body or lighter (flaxen).
 They have dark brown eyes and black skin.

-The shades of red
+The Different shades of Chestnut Horses

 The chestnut has a wide range of shades.
 Some chestnut horses have very light, red coats, while others exhibit a much darker coloration.

 The Extension gene is not responsible for this type of shade variation.
 Other genetic controls are likely responsible for the variation in intensity but are not yet well understood.